-Psoriasis affects nearly three percent of the world's population.
-It can develop in males or females of any race or age.
+Psoriasis affects two to three percent of the world's population.
+It can develop in males or females of any ethnicity or age.
 It often appears between the ages of 15 and 35, although it can strike at any age including infants and the elderly.

 What causes psoriasis?

-No one knows exactly what causes psoriasis.
-Doctor's believe it is related to the body's immune system and that it is genetic, meaning that it can run in families.
+The exact causes of psoriasis have not yet been determined, but it has been confirmed that it is related to the body's immune system and that it has a hereditary predisposition, meaning that it can run in families.
 In people with psoriasis, the immune system is mistakenly "triggered" causing skin cells to grow too fast.
 The rapidly growing cells pile up in the skin's top layers, leading to the formation of lesions on the surface.

-Right now, there are many psoriasis associations around the world supporting research to find out why people get psoriasis and how it can be treated or even cured.
+Right now, there are many psoriasis associations and medical societies around the world supporting research to find out why people get psoriasis and how it can be treated or even cured.

 How bad can psoriasis get?

 Psoriasis can be limited to a few areas of the skin (mild), or it can be moderate or widespread and severe.
 A normal skin cell matures in 28 to 30 days and sheds from the skin unnoticed.
-Psoriatic skin cells mature in only three to four days.
+Psoriatic skin cells mature within seven days.
 They "heap up" and form scaly lesions.
 Psoriasis lesions can be painful and itchy and they can crack and bleed.

 How do I know I have psoriasis?